 Less than 1% of the drivers arrested for impaired driving during the five years, 2008-2012, were motorcyclists.

-Pedestrians are among the most vulnerable roadway users and improving the safety of pedestrians is a priority for New York State.
-Similar to other program safety areas, the Governor’s Traffic Safety Committee has funded the Institute for Traffic Safety Management and Research to conduct studies on pedestrian safety.
+Improving the safety of pedestrians, who are among the most vulnerable roadway users, is a priority for New York State.
+As it has done with other program safety areas, the Governor’s Traffic Safety Committee has provided funding for the Institute for Traffic Safety Management and Research to conduct studies on pedestrian safety.

 — Crashes Involving Pedestrians —

-Pedestrian safety continues to be a serious concern, with pedestrians accounting for 3 out of 10 fatalities on New York roadways.
-Covering the years, 2012-2016, the study examined a number variables related to pedestrian crashes, including environmental characteristics, alcohol involvement, crash contributing factors and pedestrian actions.
+Pedestrian safety continues to be a serious concern, with pedestrians accounting for nearly 3 out of 10 fatalities on New York roadways.
+Covering the years 2014-2018, the study examined a number variables related to pedestrian crashes, including environmental characteristics, alcohol involvement, crash contributing factors and pedestrian actions.